|Frequencies||6140, 9450. Test transmissions on 9500, 9550, 9600.|

 The music used from Umm Kulthum is taken from a live concert in Paris in 1967. (applause from the audience can be heard)

-There seems to be a relation between the transmission time and the ID used.
-Most ID's follow a pattern of usually sending on the same time.
+There seems to be a relation between the start time of a transmission and the ID used, transmissions using the same ID usually transmit at around the same time.

 The 6140KHz slot seems to be aimed at the Middle East/Asia while the 9450KHz slot is aimed at Southern Europe.